trustwallet/developer/development/browser-extension/evm.md

-## Ethereum & EVM chains

-Targeting Ethereum and EVM-compatible chains is the most popular option among developers, especially L2 chains like Binance Smart Chain and Polygon, which offer near-zero transaction fees.
+Targeting Ethereum and EVM-compatible chains is the most popular option among developers, especially L2 chains like [Binance Smart Chain](https://www.bnbchain.org/en) and [Polygon](https://polygon.technology/), which offer near-zero transaction fees.
 Other advantages of choosing such networks are their accessibility and ease of development through [Solidity](https://docs.soliditylang.org/), a high-level language for implementing smart contracts.
 Those, combined with the ease of integrating browser extension wallets into websites, add to the development experience.

 But why EVM-compatible browser extension wallets are so popular, and what does it mean for you as a developer?
 Let's see a high-level overview of those wallets' architecture to answer this question.

 The most crucial aspect is that the web extension injects a script into each browser tab.
-That script defines an **Injected Provider** global object**,** allowing the websites to communicate with the browser extension.
+That script defines an **Injected Provider** global object, allowing the websites to communicate with the browser extension.
 The communication method is a standardized protocol known as [JSON-RPC](https://www.jsonrpc.org/specification).
 We will get to that shortly, but remember that each wallet injects its own provider instance.
 Also, Note that wallets use JSON-RPC to communicate with various blockchains.

-### Accessing the Injected Provider
+# Accessing the Injected Provider

 The Injected Provider is a global object that implements all the methods of the [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) specification and is available as `window.ethereum`.

 > [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) defines events implemented by all wallets and allows clients to communicate with them in a standardized manner.
 It also specifies how each wallet should handle custom events.
-In the official standard, the term “Injected Provider” is referred as “the Provider”.
+In the official standard, the term "Injected Provider" is referred as "the Provider".
 However, using the official term, even if it is strictly defined with a clear purpose, can lead to misunderstandings for new users.
-For that reason, we refer to “the Provider” for browser extension wallets as the Injected Provider.
+For that reason, we refer to "the Provider" for browser extension wallets as the Injected Provider.

 We already mentioned in the previous section that each wallet injects its provider, so the question that naturally arises is: What is the value of `window.ethereum` when multiple injected providers exist, ie users have multiple wallets installed?